-In the second part of this three part series, you'll learn how to ensure your camera is optimised for wildlife photography, and how to tackle some of the basics of composing a great shot...
+In the second part of this three part series, you'll learn how to optimise your camera for wildlife photography, and how to tackle some of the basics of composing a great shot

 Part 2 Camera settings and composition

-Part one of this series looked at the basic gear and some ideas for getting out and finding wildlife close to home.
+Part 1 of this introduction to wildlife photography series explored the basic gear and some ideas for getting out and finding wildlife close to home.
 The premise was making sure you were geared up and ready to head out into the field to start making some great wildlife images.